All Products

 Important

-This feature is available only for Logtail 2.0 and later.
-To use this feature, contact a product technical expert in the DingTalk group (ID: 32874633) to upgrade the Logtail version for your SAE application.
+This feature works only for Logtail 2.0 and later.
+If you want to use this feature, contact the technical team in the DingTalk group (group ID: 32874633) to upgrade the Logtail version for your SAE application.

 1. Expand the corresponding Logstore and click Logtail Configurations.

-2. On the Logtail Configuration page, click the target Logtail configuration item.
+2. On the Logtail Configurations page, click the target Logtail configuration item.

-3. Click Edit and configure the following parameters.
-Keep the default values for other parameters.
+3. Click Edit and configure the following settings.
+Leave the other parameters at their default values.

-1. Expand the Processor Configurations section.
-Set Processing Method If Splitting Fails to Retain Single Line.
+1. Expand the Processor Configurations section and set Processing Method If Splitting Fails to Retain Single Line.

 2. Set Processing Method to SPL.